 - (a) Examples of aggravating circumstances which may justify the imposition of a period of Ineligibility greater than the standard sanction are: the Athlete or other Person committed the anti-doping rule violation as a part of a doping plan or scheme, either individually or involving a conspiracy or common enterprise to commit anti-doping rule violations; the Athlete or other Person used or possessed multiple Prohibited Substances or Prohibited Methods on multiple occasions; a normal individual would be likely to enjoy performance-enhancing effects of the anti-doping rule violation(s) beyond the otherwise applicable period of Ineligibility; the Athlete or other Person engaged in deceptive or obstructing conduct to avoid detection or adjudication of an anti-doping rule violation.
-For the avoidance of doubt, the examples of aggravating circumstances referred to above are not exclusive and other aggravating factors may also justify the imposition of a longer period of Ineligibility". - 81.
-In relation to violations that have to be considered as one single violation, Rule 40.7(d)(i) of the 2012-2013 IAAF Rules provides that "the sanction imposed shall be based on the violation that carries the more severe sanction; however, the occurrence of multiple violations may be considered as a factor in determining aggravating circumstances (Rule 40.6)". - 82.
-In the present case, the Sole Arbitrator agrees with the IAAF that if the violations in the centre of the present proceedings had been assessed together with the ADRV for which the Athlete has already accepted and served a period of ineligibility of two (2) years, all violations would have been considered, together, as single first violation and Rule 40.7(d)(i) would have applied. - 83.
-The IAAF argues, that in the present case a certain number of aggravating factors set out in Rules 40.6 of the 2012-2013 IAAF Rules are relevant, namely (1) the Athlete used multiple exogenous anabolic steroids in the lead up to the 2012 London Olympic Games and the 2013 IAAF World Championships; (2) the Athlete was part of a centralised doping scheme, she provided unofficial samples for washout testing and those of her official samples that tested positive for prohibited substances were falsely reported as being clean. - 84.
-The Sole Arbitrator notes (1) that the London Washout Schedule shows that the Athlete used one prohibited substance (DHCMT) in the lead up to the 2012 London Olympics Games; (2) that the Moscow Washout Schedule shows that the Athlete used another prohibited substance (4-Hydroxytestosterone) in the lead up to the 2013 IAAF World Championships; (3) that the Athlete committed a violation of Rule 32.2(a) of the 2012-2013 IAAF Rules sanctioned with a two (2) year period of ineligibility and (4) that all of these ADRV were committed as part of a (centralised) doping plan or scheme as the Athlete's name appears with the name of other athletes on the Washout Schedules and that one of her official samples (25 July 2012) that tested positive for a prohibited substance in the ITP was registered as negative in ADAMS.
+For the avoidance of doubt, the examples of aggravating circumstances referred to above are not exclusive and other aggravating factors may also justify the imposition of a longer period of Ineligibility". - In relation to violations that have to be considered as one single violation, Rule 40.7(d)(i) of 83. the 2012-2013 IAAF Rules provides that "the sanction imposed shall be based on the violation that carries the more severe sanction; however, the occurrence of multiple violations may be considered as a factor in determining aggravating circumstances (Rule 40.6)". - 84.
+In the present case, the Sole Arbitrator agrees with the IAAF that if the violations in the centre of the present proceedings had been assessed together with the ADRV for which the Athlete has already accepted a period of ineligibility of two (2) years, all violations would have been considered, together, as single first violation and Rule 40.7(d)(i) would have applied. - 85.
+The IAAF argues, that in the present case a certain number of aggravating factors set out in Rules 40.6 of the 2012-2013 IAAF Rules are relevant, namely (1) the Athlete used multiple exogenous anabolic steroids in the lead up to a major competition in 2013; (2) the official sample provided by the Athlete on 4 August 2014 was found to contain Oxandrolone but was reported as "negative" in ADAMS; (3) the Athlete was part of a centralised doping scheme. - 86.
+The Sole Arbitrator notes (1) that the Moscow Washout Schedule shows that the Athlete used multiple prohibited substances in the lead up to the 2013 IAAF World Championships, (2) that the Athlete committed a violation of Rule 32.2(a) of the 2012-2013 IAAF Rules sanctioned with a two (2) year period of ineligibility, (3) that the Athlete used another prohibited substance in or around 4 August 2014, and (4) that all of these ADRV were committed as part of a (centralised) doping plan or scheme as the Athlete's name appears with the name of other athletes on the Moscow Washout Schedule and in an email correspondence involving other people than themselves and as some of her official samples that tested positive for prohibited substances in the ITP were registered as negative in ADAMS. - 87.
+In view of those considerations, the Sole Arbitrator is comfortably satisfied that the Athlete committed the violation of Rule 32.2(b) of the 2012-2013 IAAF Rules as part of a scheme,